 \subsection{Likelihood of the BDMM process}

-As described in the previous section, the BDMM process $(\X_t)_{t\geq 0}$ depends on the intensity functions $\beta$, $\delta$, $\tau$, assumed to be continuous on $E$, on kernel densities for the births, the deaths and the mutations, denoted by $k_\beta(\x,\y)$, $k_\delta(\x,\y)$ and $k_\tau(\x,\y)$, as detailed in Section~\ref{ex kernels}, and on a continuous Markov diffusion model on $E$ that drives the inter-jump motion, see Section~\ref{exmove}.
+As described in the previous section, the BDMM process $(\X_t)_{t\geq 0}$ depends on the intensity functions $\beta$, $\delta$, $\tau$, assumed to be bounded on $E$, on transition kernel densities for the births, the deaths and the mutations, denoted by $k_\beta(\x,\y)$, $k_\delta(\x,\y)$ and $k_\tau(\x,\y)$, as detailed in Section~\ref{ex kernels}, and on a continuous Markov diffusion model on $E$ that drives the inter-jump motions, see Section~\ref{exmove}.